Quantitative susceptibility mapping: Background field removal

 In human brain quantitative susceptibility mapping, only the local susceptibility sources inside the brain are of interest.
 However, the magnetic field induced by the local sources is inevitably contaminated by the field induced by other sources such as main field inhomogeneity (imperfect shimming) and the air-tissue interface, whose susceptibility difference is orders of magnitudes stronger than that of the local sources.
 Therefore, the non-biological background field needs to be removed for clear visualization on phase images and precise quantification on QSM.

 Ideally, the background field can be directly measured with a separate reference scan, where the sample of interest is replaced by a uniform phantom with the same shape while keeping the scanner shimming identical.
 However, for clinical application, such an approach is impossible and post-processing based methods are preferred.
 Traditional heuristic methods, including high-pass filtering, are useful for the background field removal, although they also tamper with the local field and degrade the quantitative accuracy.

 More recent background field removal methods directly or indirectly exploit the fact that the background field is a harmonic function.
-Two recent methods which are based on physical principles, Projection onto Dipole Fields (PDF) and Sophisticated Harmonic Artifact Reduction on Phase data (SHARP), demonstrated improved contrast and higher precision on the estimated local field.
+Two recent methods based on physical principles, projection onto dipole fields (PDF) and sophisticated harmonic artifact reduction on phase data (SHARP), demonstrated improved contrast and higher precision on the estimated local field.
 Both methods model the background field as a magnetic field generated by an unknown background susceptibility distribution, and differentiate it from the local field using either the approximate orthogonality or the harmonic property.
 The background field can also be directly computed by solving the Laplace's equation with simplified boundary values, as demonstrated in the Laplacian boundary value (LBV) method.